Visiting Playa Samara

 The ocean in this region can be quite calm during certain parts of the year, so it is possible to go kayaking and / or paddling in the ocean.
 But you can also take an amazing river tour and feel closer to nature.
 The expert guides will reveal all of the river’s secrets as well as introduce you to Costa Rica’s much beloved wildlife.

 Meet Samara’s quiet neighbor, Playa Carrillo.
 Located at a modest 5 km from Samara town, this beach is a perfect getaway from the bustling Samara.
-Still largely undeveloped, Carrillo boasts a wide, crescent shaped beach with a virginal jungle backdrop.
+Still largely undeveloped, Carrillo boasts a wide, crescent shaped beach surrounded by palm trees and with a virginal jungle backdrop.
 During the weekends and holidays, you will have to squeeze yourself through the hordes of Tico families.
 But at all other times you will find this beach practically deserted.
 Samara offers several interesting tours visiting Carrillo including bicycle, ATV and amazing scuba diving tours.